graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 similarly named fields that are semantically not the same.

-Fields have to be explicitly marked as `@shareable` to allow multiple source schemas to define it.
-And it ensures the step of allowing a field to be served from multiple source schemas is an explicit, coordinated decision.
+Fields have to be explicitly marked as `@shareable` to allow multiple source schemas to define it, and ensures that the step of allowing a field to be served from multiple source schemas is an explicit, coordinated decision.

 If multiple source schemas define the same field, these are assumed to be